Adult Softball - Information Booklet

 Guthrie, Oklahoma 73044

-DRINKING: GSA has a no alcohol policy in its parks.
+DRINKING: GAS has a no alcohol policy in its parks.
 Any player caught drinking alcohol during a game will be ejected, with or without warning.

 PLEASE DO NOT BRING ALCOHOL TO THE BALL PARK.